Daft Punk: 1997–1999: Homework

 Daft Punk released their debut album, Homework, on 20 January 1997.
 That February, the UK dance magazine Muzik published a Daft Punk cover feature and described Homework as "one of the most hyped debut albums in a long long time".
 According to The Village Voice, the album revived house music and departed from the Eurodance formula.
 The critic Alex Rayner wrote that it combined established club styles and the "burgeoning eclecticism" of big beat.
 In 1997, Daft Punk embarked on an international concert tour, Daftendirektour, using their home equipment for the live stage.
 On 25 May, they headlined the Tribal Gathering festival at Luton Hoo, England, with Orbital and Kraftwerk.

 The most successful single from Homework was "Around the World".
-"Da Funk" was also included on The Saint film soundtrack.
+"Da Funk" was also included on the Saint film soundtrack.
 Daft Punk produced a series of music videos for Homework directed by Spike Jonze, Michel Gondry, Roman Coppola and Seb Janiak.
 The videos were collected in 1999 as D.A.F.T.: A Story About Dogs, Androids, Firemen and Tomatoes.

-Bangalter and Homem-Christo created their own record labels, Roulé and Crydamoure, after the release of Homework, and released solo projects by themselves and their friends.
-Homem-Christo released music as a member of Le Knight Club with Eric Chedeville, and Bangalter released music as a member of Together with DJ Falcon and founded the group Stardust with Alan Braxe and Benjamin Diamond.
-In 1998, Stardust released their only song, the chart hit "Music Sounds Better With You".
+After the release of Homework, Bangalter and Homem-Christo created their own record labels, Roulé and Crydamoure, and released side projects and records by their friends.
+Homem-Christo released music as a member of Le Knight Club with Eric Chedeville.
+Bangalter released music as a member of Together with DJ Falcon and founded the group Stardust with Alan Braxe and Benjamin Diamond.
+In 1998, Stardust released their only song, the hit "Music Sounds Better With You".